 While the load won’t necessarily be as efficiently distributed during these updates, the consumers of your applicaton won’t suffer any outages.

 Check in next week, when we’ll get started with integrating Codeship into the workflow.
+In the mean time you can learn how you can deploy your apps with Kubernetes and Codeship Pro here.

 This has been Part One of a series about Kubernetes, Docker and Codeship.
 Can’t wait for Parts Two and Three?
 Download our free ebook, Continuous Deployment for Docker Apps to Kubernetes.